agarnung/awesome-3d-point-cloud-denoising/README.md

 # Overview
 A curated list of awesome 3D point cloud denoising (and closely related fields) papers.

+We focus particularly on point clouds as a representation of 3D data and on denoising as a technique, but we also include some works that deal with other representations, such as meshes, voxels... or closely related techniques, such as hole-filling, surface reconstruction... since—like denoising—they aim to recover the underlying surface of the scanned real-world object.

 This is a work in _continuous progress_.

 For any suggestions, please contact garnungalejandro@gmail.com.